textile recycling

 Our circular business model prevents and reduces the creation of textile waste in many ways.
 Still, textiles are one of our most significant waste streams.
-Therefore, we have set an ambitious goal to recycle 100% of our textile waste by 2025.
-Here are three ways in which we ensure that your textile service is maintained with optimised resources:
+That’s why, we have set an ambitious goal to recycle 100% of our textile waste by the end of 2025.
+Here’s three ways in which we ensure that your textile service is maintained with optimised resources.

 Using resources efficiently